Powback/Bad-Company-2-Map-Editor/README.md

 * 0% - Terrain loading
   * Needs a lot of research.
 Help would be appreciated.
 * 0% - Saving
-  * Will be worked on when the above are correct.
+  * Will be worked on when the above are finished.

+# Planned
+* Basic position/rotation editing
+  * More spesifically, a UI interface for it.
+Allowing the editor to be ran without the Unity Editor.
+* Advanced editing
+  * Adding and removing objects.
-* 0% - Importing / exporting textures
+* Importing / exporting textures
   * Needs more research.
-* 0% - importing lightning
+* importing lightning
   * Needs more research.
-* 0% - importing weather.
+* importing weather.
   * Needs more research.

-# Planned
 * Creating maps from scratch.
   * Will need to import the standard map objects (HUD, VO) and place them correctly.
 More research needed.

 # Future
 * Texture editing
   * Will need to research how frostbite handles object textures and shaders.